 Third, Jesus is calling us to be different a second time.
 (The first time was when he said we are the salt of the earth.)
 He is implying that the difference between a disciple and a non-believer should be no lesser than the sharp contrast that exists between dark and light.
-In fact when non-believers see us they should be convinced of the darkness engulfing their own lives.
+In fact, when non-believers see us they should be convinced of the darkness engulfing their own lives.

 What must we do to become witnesses of light?
 The 1st Epistle by St. John says this.
 “In him was life, and the life was the light of mankind.”
 (1 John 1:4) We become witnesses of Jesus’ light through our relationship with him.
-Interestingly John talks about this relationship to Jesus several times.
+Interestingly John talks about this relationship with Jesus several times.

 • Jesus replied, “If anyone loves me, he will obey my word, and my Father will love him, and we will come to him and take up residence with him.
 (John 14:23)